aravind289/Promises-and-callbacks/README.md

 And if it  is not it throws error.

 Promise is always called using .then method.
+**Basic syntax**
+new Promise(executor);
+here executor is a function which takes two paramters resolve and reject.The executor normally initiates some asynchronous work, and then, once that completes, either calls the resolve function to resolve the promise or else rejects it if an error occurred.
+If an error is thrown in the executor function, the promise is rejected.

 **So how to create a promise?**
 A basic example of how to create a promise